lixonic/family-flow-landing/posts/why-every-family-wellness-app-should-have-an-exit-strategy.md

 "But you might ask, "how do you build a sustainable business around getting users to leave?"

-It turns out there are several compelling business models for graduation platforms:
+It turns out there are several compelling business models for graduation platforms.

-**1. Premium Graduation Programs**: Families pay higher prices for programs explicitly designed to build independence.
-The value proposition isn't ongoing access—it's successful completion.

-**2. Methodology Licensing**: Other organizations pay to implement your graduation framework in their context.
-Your expertise becomes the product, not the platform.
+**Premium Graduation Programs** offer families higher-value programs explicitly designed to build independence, where the value proposition is successful completion rather than ongoing access. **Methodology Licensing** allows other organizations to implement your graduation framework in their context, making your expertise the product rather than the platform itself.

-**3. Professional Training**: Train therapists, educators, and consultants in graduation-based intervention design.
-Build a certification program around independence methodology.

-**4. Corporate Wellness**: Companies will pay premium rates for employee family wellness programs that actually solve problems rather than managing them indefinitely.
+**Professional Training** creates opportunities to train therapists, educators, and consultants in graduation-based intervention design while building certification programs around independence methodology. **Corporate Wellness** programs attract companies willing to pay premium rates for employee family wellness solutions that actually solve problems rather than managing them indefinitely.

-**5. Speaking and Consulting**: Position yourself as the expert in sustainable intervention design.
-The graduation methodology becomes your differentiator in the consulting market.
+**Speaking and Consulting** positions you as the expert in sustainable intervention design, with the graduation methodology becoming your key differentiator in the consulting market.

 The key insight: **families will pay more for programs that promise to make themselves unnecessary than for programs that promise ongoing support**.